poetapp/documentation/process/pr-review.md

 - **ONLY** select `approve` if you:
     - have thoroughly reviewed all of the changes to the code,
     - understand how those changes will affect the existing code base, and
-    - are either sure that Travis covers everything or you have manually tested.
+    - are either sure that CI test suites cover everything or you have manually tested.
 - If you do not select `approve` you should still complete the checklist below.
 - If you skipped an item (maybe you didn't have time), but the item applies please indicate in the comments.